PolarSPARC |

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-As can be observed from the Output.10, there are no actively running containers at this time.
+As can be observed from the Output.10 above, there are currently no actively running containers at this time.

-To list all the Docker Containers, including the ones that are stopped, execute the following command:
+To list all the Docker Containers, including the ones that are stopped, execute the following command in the terminal window:

 $ docker ps -a